juliusaka/xfc_btms_saev_controller/README.md

 an object as a datastructure for all the vehicle information.
 Has also methods to addEngy and addPower (give Power and duration). can be used in lists to represent the queue and charging bays.

+- Vehicle Energy: the energy level of the vehicle
+- desired Energy: the desired energy level of the vehicle (not the energy to be refilled)

 ### VehicleGenerator

 generates vehicles objects based on the outputs (a pandas dataframe slice) of the SimBroker.
 Links vehicleType with their maximum energy.
 Implemented as an object, so that vehicle-properties-file isn't loaded repeatedly. three major dataframes: